Ericonaldo/visual_wholebody/high-level/README.md

 `--wandb_name` is the name of the run in wandb, which is also the name of this run in experiment_dir.

-`--roboinfo` means the high-level policy reads low-level pripropception states.
+`--roboinfo` means the high-level policy reads low-level proprioception states.

-`--observe_gait_commands` is for tracking specific gait commands and learn the trotting behavior.
+`--observe_gait_commands` is for tracking specific gait commands and learning the trotting behavior.

-`--small_value_set_zero` is to clip the small command velocity into 0, should be the same with the low-level policy.
+`--small_value_set_zero` is to clip the small command velocity into 0, which should be the same as the low-level policy.

 `--rand_control` randomizes the high-low control frequency.